ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Adaptive Segmented Delivery {#adapt-deliver}

-Adaptive Segmented Delivery (ASD) attempts to optimize its own use of any given path.
-As noted in {{sec-band-constraints}}, video streams can encounter bottlenecks at many points along a path, whether the bottleneck happens at a node or along a path segment along the path, and these bottlenecks may involve processing power, buffering capacity, link speed, or any other exhaustible resource.
-The following description of ASD assumes that the path has previously been evaluated for bottlenecks - for instance, that any IEEE 802.11 wireless links along the path have been configured with appropriate QoS parameters {{IEEE802.11}}, which is typically out of the control of the media server (or even the media provider).
+Adaptive Segmented Delivery attempts to optimize its own use of the path between a media server and a media client.
 ABR playback is commonly implemented by streaming clients using HLS {{RFC8216}} or DASH {{MPEG-DASH}} to perform a reliable segmented delivery of media over HTTP.
 Different implementations use different strategies {{ABRSurvey}}, often relying on proprietary algorithms (called rate adaptation or bitrate selection algorithms) to perform available bandwidth estimation/prediction and the bitrate selection.

 Many systems will do an initial probe or a very simple throughput speed test at the start of video playback.
 This is done to get a rough sense of the highest video bitrate in the ABR ladder that the network between the server and player will likely be able to provide under initial network conditions.
 After the initial testing, clients tend to rely upon passive network observations and will make use of player side statistics such as buffer fill rates to monitor and respond to changing network conditions.